 After chemo finished I soon discovered that something was amiss.

 At this stage I still believed it would return and was just being a bit slow off the mark, plus I do like to be different!
-Anyway, he told me that after speaking with Sanofi, they said they were sorry it had happened but it can happen, albeit very rarely.
+Anyway, he told me that after speaking with Sanofi, they said they were sorry it had happened to me but yes, it can happen, albeit very rarely.
 They also said it would NEVER grow back.

-My mental health went into free fall and my 'rare' disfigurement became a full time
+My mental health went into free fall and my 'rare' disfigurement became a full time obsession.

-I soon found another lady in the USA, Pam, who was suffering the same side-effect.
+I soon found another lady in the USA, Pam, who was suffering from the same side-effect.
 We couldn't help but wonder that as we found each other so easily there must be more women out there waiting to be found.
 That's when we decided to look for them and form a support group.
 That was the birth of our safe place - we were the 'Taxotears'.

 During this time I did some bizarre things including creating a YouTube Video were I read a little ditty and at the end dropped my trousers and mooned into the camera.
 At the time I thought it was just me being me but thinking back, I realise it wasn't!
 It's hard to believe I made that video!
 But it goes to prove how the mind can spin out of control when depressed, obsessed and angry.